Did You Know The Peak Rotary Vise Has Extra Features?

 - Excellent value for money – at this price point, the quality that Peak Fishing offers is unmatched.

-There’s actually very little to dislike about the Peak rotary vise.
+There’s actually very little to dislike about the Peak vise.
 One of the obvious reasons for that is its warranty.
 The US-based manufacturer can address complaints easily and quickly.
 Like all products, however, it has its fair share of cons, which we have listed below:

-- The knobs are made of plastic – they actually work just fine because you don’t need to force them tight when making adjustments.
+- The knobs are made of plastic – they work just fine because you don’t need to force them tight when making adjustments.
 However, some users prefer brass setscrew which Peak Fishing provides as a replacement but must be purchased separately.

 - There are some quality issues – an example is a vise shaft that won’t fit the clamp hole.
 It’s a minor defect, but annoying nonetheless.